wear87/CSR2-Racing-Collection/README.md

 **2023-07-13:**

+* Release V4.7.0 new cars
+* Update the file of All Stage 6 parts till V4.7.0
+* Update the folder of Elite Fusion for New Elite Tuner Car
+* Version list is updated till V4.7.0
+* V4.5.1 OTA1 removed and merged in the cars folder

+**2023-07-13:**

 * Release V4.5.1 OTA1 new cars
 * Update the file of All Stage 6 parts till V4.5.1 OTA1
 * Update the file of All fusion parts ( New fusions added McMurtry)